What If I Stop Drinking Coffee

 What If I Stop Drinking Coffee?

-What happens when I stop drinking coffee?
+What happened to me when I stopped drinking coffee?

 I’ve been dehydrated and suffering from dehydration since I was young.
 I had remembered I was so dehydrated at one point that I had gotten sick enough to have to stay home from school for a week.
 If my memory serves me right I was in fourth grade.
 Since then I’ve had constant nose bleeds, and lightheadedness.
-I’ve written a whole article of my dehydration issues and you know what, I’ve realized that coffee wasn’t helping me at all.
+I’ve written a whole article about my dehydration issues and you know what, I’ve realized that coffee wasn’t helping me at all.

 Now since I stopped drinking coffee, I’m done spending money on coffee which is great.
 I also don’t get dehydrated anymore.
 I am free from feeling dry inside and outside.
 My skin had started to heal and get more supple since I stopped drinking coffee and I sleep better.